Maghfiratkhon/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ### 2.1 Influence of System Parameters

-- **Damping Coefficient ($ \gamma $)**: Higher damping suppresses oscillations and prevents chaotic motion.
+- **Damping Coefficient ($\gamma$)**: Higher damping suppresses oscillations and prevents chaotic motion.

-- **Driving Amplitude ($ A $)**: A higher driving force can lead to large oscillations and chaotic behavior.
+- **Driving Amplitude ($A$)**: A higher driving force can lead to large oscillations and chaotic behavior.

-- **Driving Frequency ($ \omega $)**: Near resonance, the system exhibits significant amplitude growth.
+- **Driving Frequency ($\omega$)**: Near resonance, the system exhibits significant amplitude growth.

 ### 2.2  Transition to Chaos

-For large angles, the nonlinearity of $ \sin\theta $ introduces chaotic behavior.
+For large angles, the nonlinearity of $\sin\theta$ introduces chaotic behavior.
 The transition from periodic to chaotic motion can be observed using phase portraits and Poincaré sections.

 ---